Skip to content

 How many guppies should be kept together?

-Guppies are social fish and usually do best in groups of at least 4–6 fish.
+Guppies are social fish and do best in groups of at least 4–6.
+A species-only tank or a small community setup both work well.

-Do guppies need hiding places in community tanks?
+Do guppies need hiding places in a community tank?

 Can guppies live with dwarf gouramis?